Apalachee massacre: Background

-Ayubale
+Raid

 In 1703, ex-Governor Moore presented to the Carolina assembly and his replacement, Nathaniel Johnson, a plan for an expedition against the Spanish towns in Apalachee Province.
 He promised that, unlike the St. Augustine expedition, the colony would not have to pay for anything; he expected its costs to be recovered by the taking of loot and slaves.
 On September 7, 1703, the Carolina assembly approved the plan, asking Moore to go "to the Assistance of the Cowetaws and other our friendly Indians, and to attacque the Appalaches."
-After recruiting 50 colonists, he traveled to the upper waters of the Ocmulgee River, where he recruited 1,000 Creek Indians to join the expedition against their traditional enemies.
+After recruiting 50 colonists, he traveled to the upper waters of the Ocmulgee River, where he recruited 1,000 Muscogee to join the expedition against their traditional enemies.

 On January 25, 1704, Moore's force arrived at Ayubale, one of the larger mission towns in Apalachee.
-While most of the Creeks raided the surrounding villages, Moore took most of the whites and 15 Creek into Ayubale itself around 7:00 am.
+While most of the Muscogee raided the surrounding villages, Moore took most of the whites and 15 Muscogee into Ayubale itself around 7:00 am.
 The only resistance was organized by Father Angel Miranda, who retreated into the town's church compound, which was surrounded by a mud wall.
 With 26 men he successfully held the English at bay for nine hours, and only surrendered himself, his men, and 58 women and children after they ran out of arrows.
 According to one Spanish account, Miranda threw himself and his followers on Moore's mercy.
-He was, according to this account (but apparently not others; see below) then summarily slain in cold blood by Moore's Indian allies, and some of his followers were then tortured and killed.
+He was, according to this account then summarily executed by English-allied Muscogee, and some of his followers were then tortured and killed.

-Word of the attack reached San Luis de Apalachee, eight leagues (about 24 mi) south of Ayubale, where Captain Juan Ruíz de Mexía raised a force of 400 Apalachee and 30 Spanish cavalry.
+Word of the attack reached San Luis de Apalachee, eight leagues (about 24 mi) south of Ayubale, where Captain Juan Ruíz de Mexía raised a force of 400 Apalachee and 30 Spanish cavalrymen.
 This force engaged Moore's at Ayubale, and was decisively defeated.
-More than 200 Apalachees were killed or captured, three Spaniards were killed and eight were captured, with Mexía among the captured.
+More than 200 Apalachees were killed or captured while three Spaniards were killed and eight were captured, with Mexía among the captured.
 There is evidence that as many as 50 Apalachee joined with the English against the Spanish-led forces in this encounter.
-Moore considered making an attack on the fort at San Luis, but his force had suffered a significant number of wounds, so he opted instead for an attempt at extortion.
+Moore considered launching an attack on the fort at San Luis, but his force had suffered a significant number of wounds, so he opted instead for an attempt at extortion.
 Some of the Spanish prisoners managed to escape, so he released Miranda, Mexía and others to go to San Luis with the hope that the San Luis garrison commander would then pay a ransom for them.
 However, the garrison commander refused to pay.